 It gets a little weird with the snowboarders since the logos on the undersides of their board are gigantic compared to tiny Nike swooshes and Adidas "leaves".

 In recent years, the organizing committees have gone to great lengths to ensure that there are no references to any non-sponsor in and around venues.
-These range from the typical "rename the venue for the duration of the Games" situations (i.e. GM Place becoming "Canada Hockey Place"), to even putting tape over the logos on bathroom fixtures.
+These range from the typical "rename the venue for the duration of the Games" situations (i.e. GM Place becoming "Canada Hockey Place", or London's O2 Arena becoming "The North Greenwich Arena"), to even putting tape over the logos on bathroom fixtures.

 Even worse is their campaign against ambush marketing; for the 2012 Olympics, there is a very strict law criminalizing non-sponsors creating an "association" with the games in order to "protect" official sponsors.
 This means a special form of trademark protection during the games to any individual words and imagery relating to the games (Don't you dare mention "London" and "2012" in the same sentence.
 Or even "sports" for that matter).
 And just when you thought it couldn't get any worse; they even have special "brand police" too!
 (This gets funny when you factor in their issues with getting enough actual security.)
 On a side note, the restaurant chain Little Chef is still able to offer its Olympic Breakfast (on its menu since 1994) owing to a Grandfather Clause.